hashicorp/packer/website/source/docs/builders/qemu.html.markdown

     used unless it is specified in this option.

 -   `vnc_port_min` and `vnc_port_max` (integer) - The minimum and maximum port
-    to use for the VNC port on the host machine which is forwarded to the VNC port on the guest machine.
-Because Packer often runs in parallel, Packer will choose a randomly available port in this range to use as the host port.
+    to use for VNC access to the virtual machine.
+The builder uses VNC to type the initial `boot_command`.
+Because Packer generally runs in parallel, Packer uses a randomly chosen port in this range that appears available.
+By default this is 5900 to 6000.
+The minimum and maximum ports are inclusive.

 ## Boot Command